-The Electrical Systems Technology (EST) curriculum is designed to provide training for persons interested in the installation and maintenance of electrical systems found in residential, commercial and industrial facilities.
+The Electrical Systems Technology (EST) curriculum provides training for anyone interested in installing and maintaining electrical systems found in residential, commercial and industrial facilities.
 The curriculum is based on the assumption that a student has no prior knowledge or experience in electricity or electronics.
 The Electrical Systems Technology faculty are licensed electricians and bring a rich and diverse set of field experiences to the classroom, adding to the educational experience for students.
 Scholarships are available for qualified individuals.

 EST offers three programs of study: Associate in Applied Science (AAS) degree, diploma and certificate.
 These credentials are "stackable," so there is no repetition of coursework.
 AAS degree and diploma courses are offered only during the day; certificate courses are offered in the evening.
 Fall and Spring start options are available.